jmiemirza/MMFM-Challenge/README.md

 # Rules

 ### General Rules
-- To be eligible for participation in our challenge, you must register your team via CMT (deadline 15th April): [https://cmt3.research.microsoft.com/MMFM2024](https://cmt3.research.microsoft.com/MMFM2024).
+- To be eligible for participation in our challenge, you must register your team via CMT: [https://cmt3.research.microsoft.com/MMFM2024](https://cmt3.research.microsoft.com/MMFM2024).
     - Please select the `challenge track` while registering.

 - The organizing committee reserves the right to verify the results and the code.